Management And Accounting Web - http://maaw.info

 Taguchi Quality Loss Function

-The graphic below shows the Zero Defect Goalpost approach to quality.
+The next graphic shows the Zero Defect Goalpost approach to quality.
+See the Albrignt and Roth Summary for more information.

 Traditional Loss Function